 Why is sepsis so serious for people who are aging?

 Sepsis is a very serious illness for anyone at any age, but it can be particularly devastating for seniors.
-According to a study published in 2010, older severe sepsis survivors were more than three times more likely to see a drop in cognitive (mental) abilities that can make it impossible for them to return to their previous living arrangements.
+Older severe sepsis survivors are more than three times more likely to see a drop in cognitive (mental) abilities that can make it impossible for them to return to their previous living arrangements.
 This often results in admission into a chronic healthcare facility.
 As well, the risk of dying from severe sepsis or septic shock rises as you get older.

 Sepsis doesn’t affect just the patient, researchers have discovered.
 The stress of having a family member who is so ill can take a toll on spouses or partners too, especially if they are the primary caregivers.
 For example, a study published in 2012 found that the wives of older sepsis survivors were at greater risk of developing depression, as much as three to four times the average.
 Depression can be very serious, affecting quality of life and even the ability to function independently.